Prostanthera eckersleyana

-Prostanthera eckersleyana, commonly known as crinkly mintbush, is a species of flowering plant in the family Lamiaceae and is endemic to the south-west of Western Australia.
+Prostanthera eckersleyana, commonly known as crinkly mintbush, is a species of flowering plant in the family Lamiaceae and is endemic to the southwest of Western Australia.
 It is an erect or spreading shrub with sticky, hairy branchlets, egg-shaped to elliptical leaves and blue, mauve to purple or violet flowers with maroon spots inside the petal tube.

 Description

 Prostanthera eckersleyana is an erect or spreading shrub that typically grows to a height of 0.2–1 m and has cylindrical, sticky, hairy branchlets.
 The leaves are mid-green, egg-shaped to elliptical, aromatic and sticky, 7–10 mm long and 3.5–8.5 mm wide on a petiole 1–1.5 mm long.
 The flowers are arranged singly in four to ten leaf axils near the ends of branchlets, each flower on a hairy pedicel 1.5–3.5 mm long.
 The sepals are green with a mauve to purple tinge and form a tube 4.5–5.5 mm long with two lobes, the lower lobe 3.5–4.5 mm long and the upper lobe 3–5 mm long.
 The petals are blue, mauve to purple or violet with maroon spots inside the tube, 15–24 mm and fused to form a tube 14–18 mm long with crinkled edges.
 The lower lip has three lobes, the centre lobe broadly spatula-shaped, 8–10 mm long and 9–10 mm wide, the side lobes 3.5–6.5 mm long and 3–6.5 mm wide.
 The upper lip is 5–7 mm long and 10–13 mm wide with a notch 2.5–5 mm deep.
 Flowering occurs from May to July or December.